EddieJ03/ytnotes-backend/README.md

 To interact with API:
 - Run `minikube service nodeapp-service` to get URL
     - Use the URL with localhost (or `127.0.0.1`)

+    - API Endpoints:
+        - GET `/api/notes/:chrome_identity_id/:video_id`
+            - Get all the notes stored for a particular chrome ID and video ID
+        - POST `/api/notes/:chrome_identity_id/:video_id/:text/:timestamp`
+            - Add a new note for a particular chrome ID and video ID
+        - PATCH `/api/notes/:chrome_identity_id/:video_id/:text/:timestamp`
+            - Update a note for a particular chrome ID and video ID
+        - DELETE `/api/notes/:chrome_identity_id/:video_id/:text/:timestamp`
+            - Delete a note for a particular chrome ID and video ID

 To teardown:
 - Run the script `teardown.sh`